nitinkc/nitinkc.github.io/_posts/microservices/2023-02-19-jackson-mapper-details.md

     private List<Address> addresses;
 }
 ```
+## Custom Filter

-Further filters can be added (typically on individual properties) using the `CUSTOM` include.
+Further filters (apart from Include.NON_NULL, NON_EMPTY etc ) can be added (typically on individual properties) using the `CUSTOM` include.

+### Class Level
-If custom include filter is used at class level, it gets applied top each member (field) of the class individually, and not as a group together.
+If custom include filter is used at class level, it gets applied to each member (field) of the class individually, and not as a group together.

-Thus we cannot remove an Address Object if all the fields/elements of Class Address are null.
+Thus, we cannot remove an Address Object if all the fields/elements of class `Address` are null.

-We can remove individual elements using the filter criteria and if all elements are removed, only `{}` is returned

 ```java
 @JsonInclude(value = JsonInclude.Include.CUSTOM, valueFilter = ClassLevelFilter.class)